ccfscourseukzn/ccfscourseukzn.github.io/pages/lectures.md

 <a href="https://ccfscourseukzn.github.io/PDFLectures/Evaluation Criteria for Climate Change and Weather Databases.docx" download> Practical: Using public databases for climate change and weather - Dr. Sandra Barteit</a> <br>

-<a href="https://www.cch-africa.de" > The website for the Research Unit on Climate Change and Health- Dr. Sandra Barteit</a> <br>
+<a href="https://www.cch-africa.de" > The website for the Research Unit on Climate Change and Health- Dr. Sandra Barteit</a> <be>

+<a href="https://ccfscourseukzn.github.io/PDFLectures/Bernd Franke_LCA of food systems.pptx" download> Introduction to Concepts and Indicators: Environmental footprints of foods - Bernd Franke</a> <br>

+<a href="https://ccfscourseukzn.github.io/PDFLectures/Bernd Franke_LCA of food systems.pptx" download> Introduction to Concepts and Indicators: Environmental footprints of foods - Bernd Franke</a> <br>

 ##### Day 2